pasted/SCAML/README.md

 ### 📊 Recommended next steps

 1. **Confirm class distribution** — the low F1 for RF/MLP hints at imbalance; consider **class weighting** or **SMOTE**.
-2. **Inspect confusion matrices** for XGB vs LR to see which SV classes are misclassified.
+2. **Inspect confusion matrices** for XGB vs LR to see which cluster classes are misclassified.
 3. **Cross-validate XGB** on multiple train/test splits (not just H4→H8) to check consistency across harvests/chips.
-4. **Model explainability**: use SHAP to interpret XGB feature contributions — useful for biological relevance in structural variant curation.
+4. **Model explainability**: use SHAP to interpret XGB feature contributions — useful for biological relevance in transcript curation.

 ---